skypjack/entt/docs/md/entity.md

 ### View pack

-Views can be combined with each other to create new and more specific objects.<br/>
+Views are combined with each other to create new and more specific types.<br/>
 The type returned when combining multiple views together is itself a view, more in general a multi component one.